 There are three things to consider when deciding on a kayak that would work best for your pupper:

-Keeping the above 3 points in mind is why Sea Eagle is our top recommended brand of kayaks for dogs, with the below kayaks beings our top picks.
+Keeping the above 3 points in mind is why Sea Eagle is our top recommended brand of kayaks for dogs, with the below kayak beings our top pick:

-These dog friendly kayaks are our top recommendations.
-Each has its own unique pros and very little cons, as you can see.
-They cover various price points and usability to fit your budget and can be further customized based on your need.
+It cover various price points and usability to fit your budget and can be further customized based on the package you choose.

 Some kayaks aren’t suitable for dogs, so if you’re looking to upgrade or purchase your first boat, you’ll want to find one that will comfortably fit both of you.
 The right type will depend on the size of your dog and how much gear you plan on taking with you.